 More advanced players will join the Symphony Orchestra, conducted by Matthew Rowe, playing a mix of well- known classical masterpieces and lesser known arrangements.
 Recent programmes have included works by Dvořák, Bizet, Malcolm Arnold, and even new works written specially for SScOT.
 Repertoire for 2018 included the overture to The Merry Wives of Windsor by Otto Nicolai, the Nocturne from King Christian II by Sibelius, and Britten’s Soirées Musicales.

 Younger players will join the Junior String Orchestra, conducted by Joanna Petrie, or the Wind Band, conducted by Susan Dingle, where they will learn music chosen to challenge them at their own level – often including film music and folk music.

 There will be an opportunity for musicians of all ages to play together at various points in the week – the Symphonic Wind Band, Brass Ensemble and String Orchestra contain all players of the relevant instruments.
 Finally, every participant on the course will play together in the Grand Orchestra, whose performance is always the grand finale of our end-of-course concerts.

 I felt really well supported when I was learning the music.
 This was the biggest orchestra I’ve played in and it felt awesome!”
 2017 participant

 Our timetables are varied, but will always include a mix of sectional rehearsals, ensemble rehearsals, sport or art sessions and an evening entertainment – ranging from concerts to ceilidhs and beyond!
-There will be an open day on Thursday 19th July when parents and siblings will be invited to visit their children and see the course in progress.
+There will be an open day on the Thursday of the course when parents and siblings will be invited to visit their children and see the course in progress.

 Words always fail me when I witness what has been achieved in a week.
 It’s astounding.”
 Parent of 2017 participant